 However, if the employee has concealed the protected activity from the employer, then an issue might arise about whether the employer knew about it before imposing the retaliatory action.
 For this reason, some whistleblowers will notify the employer directly, through a means that establishes the date on which the employer received the notice.
 Certified mail, email, and faxes can all provide evidence of the date of receipt.
 Sometimes, the employer's investigation or interrogation of an employee can reveal employer knowledge of the protected activity.

 The employee is not required to prove the underlying violation.
 The employee needs only a "reasonable basis" to believe that a violation might have occurred.
-Under Sarbanes-Oxley, internal disclosures (complaints made to a supervisor) are protected, but under the Dodd-Frank Act, there is a lot of authority as to whether protected disclosures are limited to disclosures made to the SEC.
+Under Sarbanes-Oxley, internal disclosures (complaints made to a supervisor) are protected, but under the Dodd-Frank Act, disclosures are limited to disclosures made to the SEC.

 Yes.
 If you get into an argument with a supervisor about what is or is not legal on the job, and you punch the supervisor, you are not protected from being fired for punching the supervisor.